ClementTsang/foto/README.md

 ## Usage

-This backend currently supports the following endpoints (replace `http://127.0.0.1:8000` appropriately):
+This backend currently supports the following endpoints (replace `http://127.0.0.1:8000` appropriately if needed):

 ### `/api/0/register`